garybunofsky/pass.js/README.md

 # Pass.js
 *Very simple parameter passing.*

 Pass.js is a way to send or 'pass' url parameters to form fields.
-In other words, it captures strings from a domain and places them as values.
+In other words, it captures strings from an address bar and sets them as form values.
 Great for tracking where your leads are coming from.

 ##Usage